 For the adventurous family with older children looking for a challenge, the Eagle Walk in Austria is a 33 stage, 413-km trail with a total 31,000-meter elevation gain.
 Very few people finish the entire trail system, but the Eagle Walk offers endless trekking opportunities.

-Tour du Mont Blanc is perhaps the most well-known long-distance walks in Europe.
+Tour du Mont Blanc is perhaps the most well-known long-distance walk in Europe.

 Circling around the Mont Blanc massif, the 170-kilometer track passes through parts of Switzerland, Italy, and France.
 The famous walk is normally completed in 11 days and if you are short for time you can take out the long Chamonix valley walk given the fact that you would have probably seen the Mont Blanc views a dozen times from either skiing in Chamonix or driving through it.

-The more special parts where you get a different aspect of Mont Blanc are from Les Contamines onwards towards Seez (after Bourg St Maurice) and onwards towards Italy and Val Veny and from the other end of Courmayeur’s Val Ferret towards Switzerland, Champex and up again towards France and Chamonix Valley.
+The more special parts where you get a different aspect of Mont Blanc are from Les Contamines onwards towards Seez (above Bourg St Maurice) and onwards towards Italy and Val Veny and from the other end of Courmayeur’s Val Ferret towards Switzerland, Champex and up again towards Col de Montets and France and the Chamonix Valley.